paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ## How to define the Docker images and containers ##
 Using [Visual Studio Tools for Docker](https://docs.microsoft.com/en-us/aspnet/core/publishing/visual-studio-tools-for-docker), I built an image based the on the **microsoft/aspnetcore:2.0** standard image.
 Then, the tool creates a Dockerfile for both the frontend and backend service that you can later customize at will.
 The Dockerfile contains instructions for setting up the environment inside your container, loading the application you want to run, and mapping ports.
 The Dockerfile is the input to the docker build command, which creates the image.
-Below you can see the **Dockerfile** of the **TodoApi** and **TodoWeb** services.
+Below you can see the **Dockerfile** of the **todoapi** and **todoweb** services.

 **TodoApi Dockerfile**
 ```dockerfile